SmirnoffYM/AI-simulator/docs/BinaryNetworkProtocol.markdown

 * Agent should not know its absolute position on the map.
 All coordinates should be expressed relatively to the agent itself.
+* I made a mistake specifying `move` to have *optional* parameter.
+  That led to slow and quite unreliable decisions, namely using timeouts to wait for response.

 So here we go!